 - 4 Can I dye hair that hasn’t been washed in a week?

 - 5 Can I color my hair the same day I wash it?

 - 6 How should you prepare your hair before dying it?

 Is it better to dye your hair wet or dry?

 As we mentioned earlier, hair dye can be used on both dry and wet hair.
 What makes the difference is the type of hair color that is being used to color your hair.
 Generally, a semi-permanent dye can be applied to either dry hair or wet hair.

-However, it is better with wet hair if it is ammonia and peroxide free.
+However, it is better with wet hair if it is ammonia and peroxide-free.
 It works better for toners and some pastel colors too.
 But permanent dye should only be applied to dry hair so that the hair’s natural oil can lessen peroxide’s damaging effects.

 Dry hair also helps in maximum lifting and depositing results.
-When your hair is wet, water in the hair acts as filler and dilutes the pigments, making the shade of the color weak.
+When your hair is wet, water in the hair acts as a filler and dilutes the pigments, making the shade of the color weak.

 Fresh lifted hair is porous.
 It can soak the dominant stain in color formation, giving undesirable results, which is why the hair is generally toned when damp.

 Applying the hair color to dry hair also ensures that hair is evenly colored.
-That’s because wet hair could give splotchy results, as some areas might be damper than the others.
+That’s because wet hair could give splotchy results, as some areas might be damper than others.